- Search The Registry

 *Johnny Dodds was born on this date in 1892.
 He was an American jazz clarinetist and alto saxophonist based in New Orleans.

-He was known for his serious and reserved manner as well as his "funky blues playing," which earned him the nickname "toilet."
-Dodds moved to New Orleans in his youth and studied the clarinet with Lorenzo Tio and Charlie McCurdy.
-He played with the bands of Frankie Duson, Kid Ory, and Joe "King" Oliver.
+He was known for his serious and reserved manner and his "funky blues playing," which earned him the nickname "toilet."
+In his youth, Dodds moved to New Orleans and studied the clarinet with Lorenzo Tio and Charlie McCurdy.
+He played with the bands Frankie Duson, Kid Ory, and Joe "King" Oliver.
 Dodds went to Chicago and played with Oliver's Creole Jazz Band, with which he first recorded in 1923.
-Dodds blamed the breakup on not wanting to travel and on musical conflicts due to Oliver's failing musical abilities.
+Dodds blamed the breakup for not wanting to travel and musical conflicts due to Oliver's failing musical abilities.
 He also worked frequently with his good friend Natty Dominique during this period, a professional relationship that would last a lifetime.

-Although his career gradually recovered, he did not record for most of the 1930s, affected by ill-health; he recorded only two sessions January 21, 1938, and June 5, 1940, both for Decca.
-He died of a heart attack on August 8, 1940, in Chicago.
-He was the premier clarinetist of his era and, in recognition of his artistic contributions, he was posthumously inducted into the Jazz Hall of Fame.
+Although his career gradually recovered, he did not record for most of the 1930s, affected by ill health; he recorded only two sessions on January 21, 1938, and June 5, 1940, both for Decca.
+He died of a heart attack in Chicago on August 8, 1940.
+He was the premier clarinetist of his era, and in recognition of his artistic contributions, he was posthumously inducted into the Jazz Hall of Fame.
 He has been described as "a prime architect in the creation of the Jazz Age."

 Known for his professionalism and virtuosity as a musician and his heartfelt, heavily blues-laden style, Dodds was an important influence on later clarinetists.
 Several accounts suggest the Dodds brothers did not always get along.
-When Joe Oliver hired Baby to join his band, Johnny realized how much Baby's talent as a drummer had grown, however, Johnny changed his mind.
+When Joe Oliver hired Baby to join his band, Johnny realized how much Baby's talent as a drummer had grown.
+However, Johnny changed his mind.
 Although they continued to argue about Baby's excessive drinking, they grew closer as brothers and musicians.
-Baby was greatly affected by his brother's death.
+He was greatly affected by his brother's death.